-- 7. Fair values of financial instruments - (1) The methods and assumptions applied in determining the fair value of financial instruments:
+7. Fair values of financial instruments

+(1) The methods and assumptions applied in determining the fair value of financial instruments:

 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
-The following methods and assumptions were used by the Company to measure or disclose the fair values of financial assets and financial liabilities:
+The following methods and assumptions were used by the Group to measure or disclose the fair values of financial assets and financial liabilities:

-- A. The carrying amount of cash and cash equivalents, trade receivables, trade payable and other current liabilities approximate their fair value due to their short maturities. - B. For financial assets and liabilities traded in an active market with standard terms and conditions, their fair value is determined based on market quotation price (including listed equity securities, beneficiary certificates, bonds and futures etc.) at the reporting date. - C. Fair value of equity instruments without market quotations (including private placement of listed equity securities, unquoted public company and private company equity securities) are estimated using the market method valuation techniques based on parameters such as prices based on market transactions of equity instruments of identical or comparable entities and other relevant information (for example, inputs such as discount for lack of marketability, P/E ratio of similar entities and Price-Book ratio of similar entities). - D. Fair value of debt instruments without market quotations, bank loans, bonds payable and other non-current liabilities are determined based on the counterparty prices or valuation method.
+- A. The carrying amount of cash and cash equivalents, trade receivable, trade payable and other current liabilities approximate their fair value due to their short maturities. - B. For financial assets and liabilities traded in an active market with standard terms and conditions, their fair value is determined based on market quotation price (including listed equity securities, beneficiary certificates, bonds and futures etc.) at the reporting date. - C. Fair value of equity instruments without market quotations (including private placement of listed equity securities, unquoted public company and private company equity securities) are estimated using the market method valuation techniques based on parameters such as prices based on market transactions of equity instruments of identical or comparable entities and other relevant information (for example, inputs such as discount for lack of marketability, P/E ratio of similar entities and Price-Book ratio of similar entities). - D. Fair value of debt instruments without market quotations, bank loans, bonds payable and other non-current liabilities are determined based on the counterparty prices or valuation method.
 The valuation method uses DCF method as a basis, and the assumptions such as the interest rate and discount rate are primarily based on relevant information of similar instrument (such as yield curves published by the Taipei Exchange, average prices for Fixed Rate Commercial Paper published by Reuters and credit risk, etc.) - E. The fair value of derivatives which are not options and without market quotations, is determined based on the counterparty prices or discounted cash flow analysis using interest rate yield curve for the contract period.
-Fair value of option-based derivative financial instruments is obtained using on the counterparty prices or appropriate option pricing model (for example, Black-Scholes model) or other valuation method (for example, Monte Carlo Simulation). - (2) Fair value of financial instruments measured at amortized cost

-The Company's book value of financial assets and liabilities measured by amortized cost reasonably approximated their fair value.
+Fair value of option-based derivative financial instruments is obtained using on the counterparty prices or appropriate option pricing model (for example, Black-Scholes model) or other valuation method (for example, Monte Carlo Simulation). - (2) Fair value of financial instruments measured at amortized cost The Group's book value of financial assets and liabilities measured by amortized cost reasonably approximated their fair value. - (3) Fair value measurement hierarchy for financial instruments Please refer to Note XII(8) for fair value measurement hierarchy for financial instruments of the Group.

-(3) Fair value measurement hierarchy for financial instruments
+8. Fair value measurement hierarchy